 Figure 2.
-Selected genes through mRMR. (a) FVenn diagram of gene sets and the mRMR gene signature. (b) Volcano Plot of Differential Expression Analysis comparing normal tissues versus primary tumor samples of TCGA-KIRC. (c) Differential Expression Analysis comparing non-metastatic versus metastatic samples. (d) Circular diagram of mRMR gene signature and the source of genes.
+Selected genes through mRMR. (a) Venn diagram of prefiltered gene sets.A total of 3284 prefiltered genes is given by the sets of DEA between non-metastatic versus metastatic (156), normal tissues versus primary tumor (1775), genes from literature (221), significant eQTLs genes (1259), and 124 genes overlapping in two or three intersections of sets. (b) Volcano Plot of DEA comparing normal tissues versus primary tumor samples of TCGA-KIRC.
+In green, we see the downregulated genes of normal tissues versus primary tumors (DPP6 and FOXJ1).
+In red, we see the upregulated genes (HHLA2, LINC01732, SAA1, AL353637.1, and ZIC2).
+In gray, we see the not significant genes with low Fold-Change. (c) Volcano Plot of DEA comparing non-metastatic versus metastatic samples.
+In red, we see the upregulated genes (OTX1 and ZIC2).

 3.3.
 Performance of the Feature Selection Models for Internal and External Validations